Farmhouse Fall Decor Home Tour

 I'm not entertaining today but I thought I would set the table just to make it look a little less empty.

-Anytime I do entertain, I like to use something vintage or something from my mother just because and for this table setting I used my Pioneer Woman plates and topped them with some antique plates that were my mothers.
-They have brown in them which made them perfect for fall.
+Anytime I do entertain, I like to use something vintage or something from my mother just because (the missing never stops) and for this table setting I used my Pioneer Woman plates and topped them with some antique plates that were my mothers.

-I had some fresh apples and those are an easy way to add color to the table so I added them to help complete my simple dining room table decor and that sums it up for now.
-I’m sure I’ll be adding some decor to my kitchen soon.
+I had some fresh apples and those are an easy way to add color to the table so I added them to help complete my simple dining room table décor and that sums it up for now.

 The next stop on the tour is Jennifer from Celebrating Everyday Life.
 Be sure to stop by Jennifer's and thank you so much for stopping by!